Saint John's Alpine Ski Mission Statement

 - A re-run will be awarded automatically even if the racer skis through the finish if a gate has not been re-set

-- A binding release occurring more that two gates above the finish (3 including the finish) shall be considered a clear disqualification.
+- A binding release occurring more than two gates above the finish (3 including the finish) shall be considered a clear disqualification.

 - A racer who is clearly disqualified for missing a gate or gates may not continue through further gates on the course or through the finish.
 The chief of Course may instigate disciplinary sanctions to competitors who violate this rule.